tp-codings/KITTIVIS_3D/README.md

 For using KITTI scenes, the steps and instructions described above can be followed.
 If you want to use a different dataset like nuScenes or Waymo, it needs to be converted first.
 In this tool suite, a prototype procedure for using the nuScenes dataset is implemented.
 The following sections explain what can be done, how it's done, what cannot be done, and what problems still exist.
 Short form: Visualization and object detection in visualization tool works (no GT-Data), training and evaluating a model does not work.

 ## Preparing nuScenes data for visualization: nuscenes_kitti_converter.py
 This script ([based on this](https://gist.github.com/jbehley/1f2a68cba1b1914bb8b23f2de08fc233)) extracts all scenes from the entire referenced dataset split and converts the associated data scene by scene into the KITTI format.
 It only supports the conversion of camera images and LiDAR data.
 The script cannot convert the ground-truth data, which is why they cannot be visualized.
+It has been modified to also format the LiDAR data. nuScenes LiDAR data contains a ring index, which is not provided for in the KITTI format and thus needs to be removed.
 The folder structure looks as follows:

 ```bash
 .